Skip to main content

 )

-Loading from Database
+Loading from a Database

 import sqlite3